Vincent-Chung/SqueakyClean/README.md

 # SqueakyClean
-Data  wrangling functions to supplement pandas Intention is to help create legible data wrangling scripts using abstracted procedures and piping/method chains
+Data  wrangling functions to supplement pandas Intention is to help create legible data wrangling scripts using abstracted procedures and piping/method chains.

+Note, this is currently a code repository and not a production-ready package